-The Company's financial assets at amortized cost include cash, receivables, and due from related parties, and long-outstanding trade receivables and refundable security deposits included under "Other non-current assets".
+The Company's financial assets at amortized cost include cash, receivables, and due from related parties, and refundable security deposits included under "Other non-current assets".

 Cash

 In the statements of cash flows, cash includes cash on hand and cash in banks.